marcelo-alvarez/claude-commands/commands/start-session.md

 - DO NOT create project files beyond CLAUDE.md/context.md
 - ONLY read, analyze, and report
 - Never modify tasks.md - it's the reference checklist for the current tasks
+- Never modify context.md - that's for other operations

 ## Output